3rd December 2018

 We recognise our responsibility to identify and address potential or actual human rights infringements linked to the products and services we provide.
 We encourage our suppliers to uphold the same standards as we apply to ourselves.

 The manner in which Marston’s operations are structured is explained on our website www.marstons.co.uk.
-With the exception of some exporting of beer all of our activities are in the UK.
+With the exception of beer exportation all of our activities are in the UK.

-Marston’s is a UK brewer, retailer and distributor of drinks, pub and inn operator, as well as a large scale property owner.
-These operations focus upon our six key strategic objectives:
+Marston’s is a UK brewer, retailer and distributor of drinks, pub and lodge operator, as well as a large scale property owner.
+These operations focus upon our two key strategic objectives:

 Given these operations human rights issues could arise within our UK or overseas supply chain concerning:

 We protect all people working within our pubs, depots and breweries from any form of exploitation.
 Compliance with all aspects of UK employment law is a priority within our business, and is expected from all our suppliers.